Domestic Partnerships and Same sex marriage (SSM)

 - 2013-JUN: Bill SJR 13 is finalized.

-- 2013-JUN-26: U.S. Supreme Court declares Section 3 of the federal Defense of Marriage Act (DOMA) unconstitutional.
+- 2013-JUN-26: U.S. Supreme Court declared Section 3 of the federal Defense of Marriage Act (DOMA) unconstitutional.
 This means that if a same-sex married couple lives in a state that recognizes their marriage, they will have access to 1,138 federal marriage programs, grants, benefits and protections for the first time.
 This drastically increases the advantages of being able to marry.